Browse By

 Ukrainian Traditional Easter Basket – Special Food and Symbolism

-I love the traditions associated with Ukrainian Easter, especially the Blessing of the Easter Basket, which contains all the food items served on Easter Sunday Brunch.
+I love the traditions associated with Ukrainian Easter, especially the Blessing of the Easter Basket, which contains all the food items served during Easter Sunday Brunch.

-The Easter Basket of special foods (described below) is arranged on Holy Saturday and taken to church, where a special blessing ceremony with prayers and sprinkling with Holy Water, is performed by the parish priest.
-Some churches perform their basket blessing on Easter Sunday, after the Morning Liturgy.
+The Easter Basket of special foods (described below) is arranged on Holy Saturday and taken to church, where the parish priest performs a special blessing ceremony with prayers and sprinkling with Holy Water.
+Some churches perform their basket blessing on Easter Sunday, after the Morning Resurrection Liturgy.

 Kobasa from NYCKobasa – a spicy, garlicky, smoked pork sausage.
 Indicative of God’s favor and generosity.

-Burachky - Red Beet Vineagrette HorseradishRed Beet Vinaigrette (with Horseradish), or plain Horseradish, is symbolic of the Passion of Christ still in the minds of Christians, but sweetened with some sugar, because of the Resurrection.
+Burachky - Red Beet Vineagrette HorseradishRed Beet Vinaigrette (with Horseradish), or plain Horseradish, is symbolic of the Passion of Christ still in the minds of Christians, but sweetened with a bit of sugar, because of the Resurrection.
 The bitter-sweet red-colored mixture is a reminder of the sufferings of Christ.

 Eggs – are another very important food item in the Easter Basket.
 All eggs are hard-boiled and kept in their shell.
 There should be at least one or two hard-boiled eggs per person, for the Easter Brunch.
-One of the hard-boiled eggs is peeled, as it will be cut into as many pieces as there are attendees at the Easter Brunch, and shared with everyone, accompanied by salt and horseradish and an Easter Greeting: Khrystos Voskres!
+One of the hard-boiled eggs has the shell removed so on Easter Brunch it can be cut into as many pieces as there are attendees and shared with everyone, followed by an Easter Greeting: Khrystos Voskres!
 Voistynu Voskres!
 Christ is Risen!
 Indeed He is Risen!

 Wishing you a Happy and Blessed Easter!!